anika-dot/Trackmodul_SS26_Skripts/README.md

 # Trackmodul_SS26_Skripts

-A Python-based automation system for coordinating two Dobot robotic arms in an industrial sorting and handling workflow using MQTT messaging protocol.
+A Python-based automation system for coordinating two Dobot robotic arms in a sorting and handling workflow using MQTT messaging protocol.
 The setup contains a RaspberryPi, two Dobot Magician, a conveyor belt, a light barrier and a color sensor.

 ## 💡 Overview